 Have you ever asked “what’s the difference between pH and alkalinity?
 Many of us in aquatics confuse total alkalinity and pH.
-It’s understandable, given how blurred the line is between “alkaline” and “alkalinity.”
-Indeed, alkalinity and pH are related.
+It’s understandable, given how blurred the line is between words like “alkaline” and “alkalinity.”
+Indeed, alkalinity and pH in water chemistry are related, but not the same.
 This article will explain the distinction between them.

 What is pH?